 Liliana Nordbakk is a serial entrepreneur with twenty plus years of experience in business development and finance in the software industry.
 She built several companies in Europe and ran them from inception to an IPO or acquisition.

-Liliana earned a business administration degree from AKAD Rendsburg, Germany.
+Liliana holds a Masters of Biotechnology (MBT) degree from San Jose State University.
+She has a business administration degree from AKAD Rendsburg, Germany.
+Liliana holds a BA Psychology degree from John F. Kennedy University.
 She is credentialed an Interpreter and speaks five languages.
-Liliana holds a BA Psychology degree from John F. Kennedy University.

 Brian Powell, B.S.M.E.

 Brian has extensive expertise in mechanical and reliability engineering, including all phases of detailed feasibility studies, execution and commissioning in the mega-project arena.
 His more than 27 years of professional experience is highlighted by numerous international assignments, including multibillion dollar projects in the Kingdom of Saudi Arabia and Norway.

 Brian recently served as a Project Manager for the Environmental Sciences and Sustainable Technology Group of the Alcoa Technical Center with overall responsibility for the execution phase of scale-up R&D projects, which are disruptive in nature.